 Introduces modern macroeconomic analysis.
 Theory of national income, unemployment, inflation, and economic growth and its application to economic policy.
 Not open to students with credit in ECN 313.

-• Microeconomics.
+Prerequisite: Barrett Honors College student.
+Pre- or corequisite: MAT 210 or 270 or AP calculus.
+General Studies: SB fall

+M ECN 214 Honors Microeconomics.
 (3)

 Introduces modern microeconomic analysis.
 Theories of consumer behavior, production, and cost.
 Output and price determination in a variety of market settings.
-Welfare economics, general equilibrium, externalities, and public goods.
 Not open to students with credit in ECN 314.
 Prerequisite: Barrett Honors College student.
 Pre- or corequisite: MAT 210 or 270 or AP calculus.